LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 #### Pages

 The **pages directory** is for full views.
-The full view can consist of items from the assets and components directory as well code unique to a page.
+The full view can consist of items from the assets and components directory as well as code unique to a page.

 - Home.js
 - CatIndex.js